From BR Bullpen

 A Star in Chicago

-After a solid rookie year in 1944, when he hit .269 in 128 games for the Cubs, he was one of the team's best players in their last pennant season, 1945, when he hit .298 and slugged .455, hitting 48 extra base hits and driving in 110 runs.
+He made his first major league appearance for the Cubs late in the 1943 season on September 24th; that game saw the smallest crowd in the history of Wrigley Field, with 342 paying fans who saw him go 2 for 3 with a double and 4 RBIs in a rain-shortened 7-4 win over the Philadelphia Blue Jays, giving a taste of what was to come.
+After a solid rookie year in 1944, when he hit .269 in 128 games, he was one of the team's best players in their last pennant season, 1945, when he hit .298 and slugged .455, hitting 48 extra base hits and driving in 110 runs.
 He played in all seven games of the 1945 World Series against the Detroit Tigers, going 6 for 28 with 5 runs scored and 2 RBI.
 He continued to star for the Cubs until the end of the decade, hitting 26 home runs in 1948, with 101 RBI and a .312 batting average as the team's regular third baseman, and then blasting a career-high 36 home runs in 1950 while posting a .304 batting average.
 That season, he only struck out 32 times, making him one of only a handful of players to ever collect more home runs than strikeouts in a season.

 With the Boys of Summer